kptdev/kpt/docs/design-docs/07-package-orchestration.md

 package authoring with *guardrails*, approval workflow, package deployment, and more, is not yet available.

-*Package Orchestration* service is the component that completes the set of core Configuration as Data components - *CaD Core* - and enables building the delightful UI experience supporting the configuration lifecycle.
+*Package Orchestration* service is part of the implementation of the Configuration as Data approach, and enables building the delightful UI experience supporting the configuration lifecycle.

 ## Core Concepts